 Having a will is crucial for anyone who wants to ensure that their assets are distributed according to their wishes after they pass away.

-If a person dies without a valid will, their assets will be distributed according to Texas intestacy laws.
+If a person dies without a valid will, their assets will be distributed in accordance with Texas intestacy laws.
 In this case, the court will appoint an administrator to manage the estate and distribute the assets.

 One of the main reasons for having a will is to avoid conflicts between heirs.
 Without a will, the distribution of assets is left to the distribution scheme set out in the Texas Estates Code.
 This law does not provide for no-contest clauses or any other custom language that may be needed to help avoid disputes between surviving family members.
 By creating a will, a person can specify exactly how their assets should be distributed with an eye toward avoiding any confusion or disagreements.